diofant/diofant/docs/aboutus.rst

 Ondřej Čertík is still active in the community, but is too busy with work and family to play a lead development role.
-Unfortunately, his remaining activity neither constructive nor productive anymore and SymPy just slowly dying now: most former contributors are inactive now or explicitely leave this "friendly and welcoming" project.
+Unfortunately, his remaining activity neither constructive nor productive anymore and SymPy just slowly dies now: most former contributors are inactive now or explicitly leaving this "friendly and welcoming" project.

 This unfortunate situation was major reason to fork the SymPy as the `Diofant`_ project.
 Development in the new project will